SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 larger and more diverse cloud instances, parts of the underlying physical infrastructure can be outside of CSPs direct control, either when interconnecting datacenters via public internet or in the case of renting infrastructure from third party.
-And many security breaches occur due to actions of malicious or negligent inhouse operators.
-While some burden lies with customers, which should secure their own workloads CSP should have the option to transparently protect the data pathways between instances, more so for private clouds, where CSP and customer are the same entity or parts of the same entity.
+Many security breaches occur due to actions of malicious or negligent inhouse operators.
+While some burden lies with customers, which should secure their own workloads, CSP should have the option to transparently protect the data pathways between instances, more so for private clouds, where CSP and customer are the same entity or parts of the same entity.